heatherloisejackson/README.mdGenerator/README.md

   - [Tests](#tests)

   ## Installation
-  install
+  install inquirer

   ## Usage
-  nothing
+  use in your terminal

   ## Credits
-  everyone
+  me and only me

   ## License
   undefined

   ## How to Contribute
-  eberthing
+  message me on github

   ## Tests
-  test
+  run test